You’ve been asking for an all about acid reflux post, so here you go.

 Acid Reflux Symptoms

-Like everything else, there is not a definitive set of symptoms, but here are some common acid reflux symptoms:
+Like everything else, there is not a definitive set of symptoms, but here are some common symptoms of acid reflux:

 1. prolonged sore throat and/or hoarse voice